 This legitimate activity accounts for a small percentage of what investment banks do today.
 They mostly earn their average annual income of over $US350,000 by shuffling paper and playing tax games.
 They need victims otherwise known as clients.
 If all their clients behaved the way that Monday Morning Millionaire Program members do, they would be looking for work.
 A greeter at Walmart is one job which many of them are qualified for.

 So, how do Monday Morning Millionaire Program members protect themselves from the Jordan Belforts of the world?
 How do Monday Morning Millionaire Program members earn more than 95% of managed portfolios over the course a market cycle (around five years)?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us